 Typically, with a rise in the interest rate of a bond or certificate, there is a fall in the price of all related securities.
 Additionally, opportunity cost increases too, along with a rise in their interest rate.
 Defined as the cost of missing out on better investment options, this opportunity cost is directly proportional to the interest rate risk.

-Bonds and certificates, which have lower maturity tenure, generally carry a lower risk of devaluation due to rise in interest rates.
+Bonds and certificates, which have lower maturity tenure, generally carry a lower risk of devaluation due to a rise in interest rates.
 Usually, when a newly issued security offers better returns, investors shift from their existing investments to the new options.
 While existing securities can only compete with the new releases by dropping their price, effectively getting devalued.

-Like an interest rate risk example, consider that Mr Daljeet invests Rs.
+Like an interest rate risk example, consider that Mr. Daljeet invests Rs.
 10,000 on bonds of value Rs.
 100 each.
 These securities offer a fixed return of 5% per annum.
 In a 1-year period, the total value of an investment would be as follows.

 10,000 + (5/100)10,000